MattPickard/Project_Portfolio/Agentic_Investing_Project/README.md

 -   `get_current_state()`: Returns a dictionary summarizing the current simulation state, including day, cash, portfolio value, and details for each stock (price, owned shares, value, sentiment).
 -   `reset_simulation()`: Resets the simulation back to its initial Day 1 state.

-Importantly, these functions return statements that contain success status, messages, and updated simulation states.
+An important characteristic of each of these functions is that their return statements contain success status, messages, and updated simulation states.
 This feedback is essential for the LLM agents to understand the outcome of their actions after each tool use and to help them plan subsequent steps.
 To minimize token usage and context size, this feedback is formatted for LLM consumption using a python dictionary format which humans might find difficult to read.
-While testing, I found that the LLM agents were effective at reformatting the data into human-readable formats for the user.
+However, I found that the LLM agents were effective at reformatting the data into human-readable formats for the user.

 ## MCP Server
 <a name="mcp-server"></a>